-A review of the data available on the EPA online maps shows that there are no Integrated Pollution Control (IPC) licenced facilities, or Industrial Emission licenses (IE) within 500 m of the Site.
+A review of the data available on the EPA online maps shows that there is one surrendered Integrated Pollution Control (IPC) licenced facility approximately 440 m southeast of the Site held by Becbay Limited.
 Golder also checked the national Waste Collection Permit Office Database.
-There are no registered waste permit holders for processing of LAB containing fluids within 500 m of the Site.
+There are no registered waste permit holders for processing of mineral oil or LAB containing fluids within 500 m of the Site.